BeardedTinker/video-assets/README.md

 # Bearded Tinker — Video Assets

 This repository grows with the channel.
+All YAML files are production examples used in my own Home Assistant setup.
 Every folder contains real-world Home Assistant logic — tested, deployed, and running in production.

 You’ll find structured Home Assistant YAML examples, automation logic, helper configurations, and supporting files referenced in my YouTube videos (mostly Home Assistant, but also maker / hardware projects).